theheking/intro-to-command-line-hpc/practical_overview/2_Introducing_the_Shell.md

 How to access the shell
 -----------------------

 On a Mac or Linux machine, you can access a shell through a program called “Terminal”, which is already available on your computer.
 The Terminal is a window into which we will type commands.
 If you’re using Windows, you’ll need to download a separate program to access the shell.
+More details on how to set this up can be found in the first tutorial.

 To save time, we are going to be working on a remote server where all the necessary data and software available.
 When we say a ‘remote sever’, we are talking about a computer that is not the one you are working on right now.
-This is Katana where the login instructions are Week 1A.
+This is Wolfpack where the login instructions are found in the first tutorial.

+    `ssh [your_userID]@dice01.garvan.unsw.edu.au`

 Clear Screen
 -------------